renatalantos/Battleship-in-Python/README.md

 ## Code

-For the original flowchart, I used the following link: [Original Flowchart](https://github.com/farhathfaisal/battleship) .
+For the original flowchart, I used the following chart: [Original Flowchart](https://github.com/farhathfaisal/battleship) .
 However, I later recreated it by my own logic.

 To make sure I know how battleship is played I used the following video: [Battleship video idea](https://www.youtube.com/watch?v=hkKw-7aOjj8)